-I think one of the most important things to learn right away – as I mentioned in my article on chord naming – is intervallic relationships such as minor, perfect, major, augmented, diminished, as well as octaves, in addition to the structure of the Major scale and other diatonic scales, as well as what a triad and a 7th chord is.
+I think one of the most important things to learn right away is intervallic relationships such as minor, perfect, major, augmented, diminished, as well as octaves.
+Additionally, it’s a good idea to know the structure of the Major scale and other diatonic scales, as well as what a triad and a 7th chord are.

 1. F, B♭ and C

 2. C, Am, F, G – 50s Progression

 5. F♯m, B and C♯

 6. Am, G, F, E – Andalusian Cadence

 8. Dm, Bb7, C – Backdoor Progression

 10. A, E, G, D – Chromatic Descending

 12. Am6, Dm, G6, C – Circle Progression

 14. C, G7, F7, F7, C7, G7, C7, G7 – 8 Bar Blues